Darkorinth/SR-Unlimited-Beta/README.md

 If he isn't rescue Piper, talk to him,he'll look for a picture of the box, as you leave the room Vigor should about being a fixer for you.
 Once he is see above.

 Of course all this assumes I didn't screw up.
 This is NOT even close to a full story, it's just the next part.

+Installation just dowload it to  	C:\Program Files (x86)\Steam\userdata\\300550\local\ugc for Windows or see https://shadowrun.gamepedia.com/Game_File_Locations#Windows_7_.26_8_2.
+The badnews is this should overwrite your subscribed copy of SR Unlimited.
+It shouldn't mess up saves though.
+To get the old SR Unlimited back, just erase this file and resubscribe.